Naru-03/RAG-CHATBOT/README.md

 We will be using a dataset sourced from the Deepseek R1 ArXiv paper to help our chatbot answer questions about the latest and greatest in the world of AI.

-By the end of the example we'll have a functioning chatbot and RAG pipeline that can hold a conversation and provide informative responses based on a knowledge base.

-Before you begin
 You'll need to get an OpenAI API key and Pinecone API key.

 Prerequisites
-Before we start building our chatbot, we need to install some Python libraries.
 Here's a brief overview of what each library does:

 langchain: This is a library for GenAI.
 We'll use it to chain together different language models and components for our chatbot.
 openai: This is the official OpenAI Python client.
 We'll use it to interact with the OpenAI API and generate responses for our chatbot.